Services Bureau

 Organization & Bureau Responsibilities

 The Services Bureau of the Pueblo Police Department is broken down into the following five divisions: Criminal Investigation Division, Special Investigation Division, Special Services Division, Support Services Division, and Community Services Division.
-Each division is supervised by a captain, and Deputy Chief Michael Bennett is the head of the entire bureau.
+Each division is supervised by a captain, and Deputy Chief Joe Garcia is the head of the entire bureau.

 Deputy Chief of Services